slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The seats are empty.
 The theatre is dark.
 Why do you keep acting?"
 -- Charles Bukowski [1920]*

+> *"Sometimes people let the problem make them miserable for years when they could just say, «so what.» That’s one of my favourite things to say."
+-- Andy Warhol [1928]*

 > *"I vulgarize my feelings by speaking of them too readily to others."
 -- Susan Sontag [1933]* #i[[1933] SONTAG, Susan (us) ] #i2[SONTAG, Susan (us) ]